Copyright © 2009 Nick Anthony Fiorenza, All Rights Reserved

 The third quadrant of the chart, from MC to DSC, is about realization, manifestation and demonstrable interaction in the world, and our relations with others.

-The next house, the conventional fifth house (our clockwise eleventh house) is of creative sexual expression, conception and reproduction; of where we impart our heritage to others.
-It is of family and childern.
-It is of intimacy and privacy.
+The next house, the conventional fifth house (our clockwise eleventh house) is of creative expression, conception and reproduction; of where we apply and impart our talents to others.
+It is also of family and children, and of intimacy and privacy.

 The last quadrant is about integration, transformation and preparation for a new birth in consciousness.